7 Tips to Prevent Sexual Harassment in the Workplace

 Sexual harassment is behavior with a wide scope.
 The many types of sexual harassment include:

-In essence, it is any unwanted behavior that leans on being sexual, and it is illegal.
+In essence, it is any unwanted behavior that leans on being sexual and illegal.

-Although education is far more widespread today than it might have been a few years ago.
-And, education is only growing, it’s important that no one is left in the dark.
+Although education is far more widespread today than it might have been a few years ago, and education is only growing, no one must be left in the dark.
 Whether this is by mistake or on purpose, which can happen.
 Set clear rules about what constitutes sexual harassment, and make sure they encompass as much as possible.

 A company’s sexual harassment policy should be as clear as possible.
-This is despite the fact that the behavior itself can be so varied.
+This is even though the behavior itself can be so varied.

-Make sure everyone is aware of what is considered to be sexual harassment in your workplace.
+Ensure everyone is aware of what is considered sexual harassment in your workplace.
 But, it’s also worth mentioning to them that the list likely is not all-encompassing.
-Any unwanted sexual behavior towards a colleague or employee should be treated under the banner of sexual harassment.
-This is regardless of whether it was actually specified in the policy.
+Any unwanted sexual behavior towards a colleague or employee should be treated as sexual harassment.
+This is regardless of whether it was specified in the policy.

 2. Provide Training